Meet Our Team

 Special Education Department

-Mrs. Gloria F. Garza is the Director of the Special Education Department at Mercedes I.S.D.
-She oversees the Memorandum of Understanding, a collaborative partnership, between Hidalgo County Head Start (HCSHP) and Mercedes Independent School District (MISD) that provides Head Start services to age and income eligible Pre-K children as per the guidelines established by the Department of Health and Human Services (DHHS) and Texas Education Agency (TEA).
-The intensions are to collaboratively develop and foster a cohesive partnership to provide a high quality early childhood program for children and their families; to ensure that these collaboration arrangements between Mercedes I.S.D. and HCHSP are developed, implemented, and reviewed annually to improve quality of services.
-Mrs. Garza has been an educator for 31 years and has been an administrator at MISD for the past 16 years.
-She graduated from the University of Texas Pan American in 1987 with a BS in Elementary Education and a Minor in Special Education.
-In 2004 she received her Masters of Education Degree in Elementary Bilingual/Bicultural Education with Principal certification.
-Prior to becoming the Mercedes Early Literacy Director, she was a classroom teacher for 13 years in the La Feria and Pharr San Juan Alamo School Districts.
-Here at Mercedes ISD she has served as a Dual Language Strategist, Assistant Principal, Bilingual/ESL Director and Texas Literacy Initiative Director.
-Mrs. Garza strives to motivate, educate and empower the students, staff and parents at the Mercedes Early Literacy Program.
-Her goal is to ensure that the children at MEL are well educated with strong foundation skills so that they are prepared to enter the Mercedes ISD.
+Dr. Dora Diana Rodriguez is the Director of the Special Education Department at Mercedes I.S.D.
+She oversees the Memorandum of Understanding, a collaborative partnership, between Hidalgo County Head Start (HCSHP) and Mercedes Independent School District (MISD) that provides Head Start services to age and income eligible Pre-K children as per the guidelines established by the Department of Health and Human Services (DHHS) and the Texas Education Agency (TEA).
+The intensions are to collaboratively develop and foster a cohesive partnership for the provision of a high quality early childhood program for children and their families; to ensure that these collaboration arrangements between Mercedes I.S.D. and HCHSP are developed, implemented, and reviewed annually to improve quality of services.
+Dr. Rodriguez graduated with her doctorate degree in Educational Leadership from the University of Texas Rio Grande Valley in 2019.
+In 1995, she received her Masters of Education Degree as an Educational Diagnostician and also received her Principal certification.
+Prior to becoming the Mercedes Special education Director, she was the Section 504 Coordinator at Pharr- San Juan-Alamo Independent School District.
+Here at Mercedes ISD, she has also served as an Educational Diagnostician.
+Her goal is to ensure that the children at Mercedes Special Education Cooperative (MSEC) are well served and educated with strong foundational skills.

 Rolando joined Mercedes ISD as the Director of Technology in 2006.
 In his role, he provides strategic planning, and operations for administrative and instructional initiatives, including data, voice and wireless networks, PEIMS, student and finance applications, and district public communications systems.
 Before joining Mercedes, he spent 13 years at Weslaco ISD as an educator, assistant principal, and instructional technology coordinator.
 A graduate of Weslaco High School, Rolando earned a Bachelor’s degree in interdisciplinary studies and a Master’s degree in administration from the University of Texas-Pan American in Edinburg, Texas.
 He is a TASBO member and served on the district executive team.
 Rolando and the Technology staff are committed to helping educators, staff and community propel our students to achieve success in their academic goals.